 When the museum galleries are closed, the Stoddard Garden Court entrance via the Tuckerman Street parking lot is the only available accessible entrance.

-Wheelchairs, Walkers, Strollers, & Other Wheeled Devices
+Visitors with Wheelchairs, Walkers, Strollers, and Other Wheeled Devices

 Most public areas of WAM are accessible.
 Accessible entrances are located on Tuckerman Street via the Stoddard Garden Court and Salisbury Street, adjacent to their parking lots.